Wednesday, June 25, 2025

 Nutrients

-Nutrients are very important as without proper nutrients, we would not function properly.
+Nutrients are very important; without proper nutrients, we would not function properly.

 The common nutrients are: